Codeception/Codeception/docs/02-GettingStarted.md

 ```

 Using regular expressions, you can even run many different test methods from the same directory or class.
-For example, this will execute all acceptance tests from the `backend` dir beginning with the word login:
+For example, this will execute all acceptance tests from the `backend` dir beginning with the word "login":

 ```bash
 php codecept run tests/acceptance/backend:^login